The Comeback (TV series): Season 2

 The second season was met with critical acclaim.
-On the review aggregator, Rotten Tomatoes the second season received an 84% approval rating giving it a "fresh" rating.
-It also scored a 71 out of 100 on Metacritic Robert Loyd of the Los Angeles Times praised the show saying "The current episodes have more weight and intensity; they come off a shade darker and yet more sympathetic to its cast of co-dependent lost souls."
+On the review aggregator website Rotten Tomatoes the second season received an 86% approval rating based on 35 critic reviews, giving it a "fresh" rating.
+The website's critical consensus states, "Substantially similar to its predecessor in all the best ways, The Comeback's resurrection season thrives on Lisa Kudrow's starring performance as Valerie Cherish."
+It also scored a 71 out of 100 on Metacritic based on 24 reviews.
+Robert Loyd of the Los Angeles Times praised the show saying "The current episodes have more weight and intensity; they come off a shade darker and yet more sympathetic to its cast of co-dependent lost souls."
 Joshua Alston of The A.V.
 Club also praised it, writing: "The Comeback is the same as it ever was, and more highly concentrated.
 It still out-metas anything else on television.
 The performances remain stellar all around."
 On the other hand, Kristi Turnquist gave the show a mixed review, writing: "While the first few episodes of the new Comeback make stingingly accurate points about the sexism and ageism Valerie has to contend with, The Comeback has its own problems.
 As in the first go-round, Valerie comes off as cartoonish, a caricature of a so-so celebrity."
 The last episode of Season 2, "Valerie Gets What She Really Wants", received almost universal praise, scoring 10/10 and A scores across the board.

 Future

 According to HBO, the show drew an average of 1.4 million viewers across its channels and on demand – Kudrow said she has not "heard it officially," but that she and King have gotten the impression that the door is open for more.
 Soon, she hopes she and King will begin to "talk about what more would look like."

 In a 2014 interview with E!, Kudrow also had this to say: "I would love to do more.
 In 2005, that was an ending, that was definitely an ending because I guess now we see that those episodes were a piece and these episodes were a piece and then if we do more then we will be doing that piece."

 On July 21, 2020, the cast reunited on the live streamed web series Stars in the House, raising money for Actors Fund of America.

+In June 2025, the series was renewed for a third and final season to premiere in 2026.